What Is Akihito's Net Worth?

 Reign As Emperor

 Akihito's Investiture as Crown Prince was held in 1952.
-He then began to undertake his official duties of the title, and the next year made his first journey overseas to represent Japan at the coronation of Elizabeth II, Queen of the United Kingdom.
+He then began to undertake his official duties of the title, and the next year, he made his first journey overseas to represent Japan at the coronation of Elizabeth II, Queen of the United Kingdom.
 He formally acceded to the throne in 1990 following the death of Emperor Hirohito in 1989.
-He presided over the Heisei era, referring to a period of worldwide peace.
+Akihito presided over the Heisei era, referring to a period of worldwide peace.
 During his reign, Akihito was served by 17 prime ministers, beginning with Noboru Takeshita and ending with Shinzo Abe.
 He always made efforts to try to bring the imperial family closer to the Japanese people and made official visits to all 47 prefectures of the country and to many of the remote islands of Japan.

 In 2005, he visited the site of a World War II battle in Saipan and offered prayers and flowers at memorials.
 He made a historic television appearance in 2011 following the Tohoku earthquake and tsunami and the Fukushima I nuclear crisis.
 Akihito has expressed remorse to Asian countries, including China, for their suffering under Japanese occupation.
-He received many honors over the course of his tenure, including The Royal Society King Charles II Medal and Golden Pheasant Award of the Scout Association of Japan in 1971.
+He received many honors over the course of his tenure, including The Royal Society King Charles II Medal and the Golden Pheasant Award of the Scout Association of Japan in 1971.

 Personal Life